-You authorize the FSP to initiate electronic Network entries to each bank account for which you input or enable the retrieval of the routing number and account number on Checkbook’s website, mobile app or any other ingress point such as through one of our Partners, and to initiate adjustments for any transactions credited or debited in error.
+You authorize the FSP to initiate electronic Network entries to each bank account for which you input or enable the retrieval of the routing number and account number, card number on Checkbook’s website, mobile app or any other ingress point such as through one of our Partners, and to initiate adjustments for any transactions credited or debited in error.
 You agree to be bound by the Network Rules, and you agree that all Network transactions that you initiate will comply with all applicable law.

 Your authorization will remain in full force and effect until you notify us that you revoke it by contacting Checkbook Customer Support in accordance with instructions on our website or by closing your Account.
 You understand that Checkbook requires a reasonable time to act on your revocation, not to exceed five (5) business days.